donnior/pebble-asset/README.md

-Asset revision resolve support for Pebble template.
+Pebble template extension with asset revision resolve support.

-This plugin surpose you already have asset revision mapping file such as
+This extension surpose you already have asset revision mapping file such as

 ```json